mbloch/mapshaper/README.md

 To suggest improvements, add an [issue](https://github.com/mbloch/mapshaper/issues).

+To catch up on the latest changes, read the [changelog](https://github.com/mbloch/mapshaper/releases).

 ### Command line tool

 The `mapshaper` command line program has been used successfully under Mac OS X, Linux and Windows.